kozmik-moore/lb-animal-shelter-intakes-outcomes/README.md

 This project performs exploratory data analysis on a dataset of animal shelter intakes and outcomes using the Python libraries `pandas` and `seaborn`.
 The goal is to uncover trends, detect anomalies, and visualize key insights to support data-driven decision-making for various city shareholders including shelter managers, animal welfare advocates, government officials, local citizens, and internal analysts.

-This is a portfolio project created to demonstrate proficiency in data analysis, data cleaning, and data visualization using Python.
+This is a portfolio project created to demonstrate my proficiency in data analysis, data cleaning, and data visualization using Python.
 It highlights my ability to work with real-world datasets, derive meaningful insights, and communicate results clearly through code and visualizations.

 ## Project Structure